Giuseppe Verdi: 1887–1901: Falstaff and last years

 Following the success of Otello Verdi commented, "After having relentlessly massacred so many heroes and heroines, I have at last the right to laugh a little."
 He had considered a variety of comic subjects but had found none of them wholly suitable and confided his ambition to Boito.
 The librettist said nothing at the time but secretly began work on a libretto based on The Merry Wives of Windsor with additional material taken from Henry IV, Part 1 and Part 2.
 Verdi received the draft libretto probably in early July 1889 after he had just read Shakespeare's play: "Benissimo!
 Benissimo!...
 No one could have done better than you", he wrote back to Boito.
 But he still had doubts: his age, his health (which he admits to being good) and his ability to complete the project: "If I were not to finish the music?".
 If the project failed, it would have been a waste of Boito's time, and have distracted him from completing his own new opera.
-Finally on 10 July 1889 he wrote again: "So be it!
+Finally, on 10 July 1889, he wrote again: "So be it!
 So let's do Falstaff!
 For now, let's not think of obstacles, of age, of illnesses!"
-Verdi emphasised the need for secrecy, but continued "If you are in the mood, then start to write."
-Later he wrote to Boito (capitals and exclamation marks are Verdi's own): "What joy to be able to say to the public: HERE WE ARE AGAIN!!!
+Verdi emphasised the need for secrecy but continued "If you are in the mood, then start to write."
+Later he wrote to Boito: "What joy to be able to say to the public: HERE WE ARE AGAIN!!!
 COME AND SEE US!"

 The first performance of Falstaff took place at La Scala on 9 February 1893.
 For the first night, official ticket prices were thirty times higher than usual.
 Royalty, aristocracy, critics and leading figures from the arts all over Europe were present.
-The performance was a huge success; numbers were encored, and at the end the applause for Verdi and the cast lasted an hour.
+The performance was a huge success; numbers were encored, and at the end, the applause for Verdi and the cast lasted an hour.
 That was followed by a tumultuous welcome when the composer, his wife and Boito arrived at the Grand Hotel de Milan.
-Even more hectic scenes ensued when he went to Rome in May for the opera's premiere at the Teatro Costanzi, when crowds of well-wishers at the railway station initially forced Verdi to take refuge in a tool-shed.
-He witnessed the performance from the Royal Box at the side of King Umberto and the Queen.
+Even more hectic scenes ensued when he went to Rome in May for the opera's premiere at the Teatro Costanzi; crowds of well-wishers at the railway station initially forced Verdi to take refuge in a tool-shed.
+He witnessed the performance from the Royal Box at the side of King Umberto and Queen Margherita.